Climate Change

 Sekisui Medical Co., Ltd. Tsukuba Plant

-SEKISUI CHEMICAL Co., Ltd. Taga Plant
+Sekisui Chemical Co., Ltd. Taga Plant

 USA SEKISUI S-LEC AMERICA, LLC.